vrooje/ScienceTeamGuide/Draft Guide.md

 There are some features in Talk that may seem a little unusual at first but can (and have) been used to do some excellent science.

-### Every subject in the project usually has its own discussion page
+### Every subject in the project has its own discussion page

 One important thing to realise about Talk is that every record that is shown in the main project interface has a dedicated page that people can comment on.
 This means that object-specific discussion can happen right on the object and more general community discussion can happen elsewhere.